 The great thing about staying here is that you’re not too far from town ($10 taxi ride with bus options as well).
 In fact, you can walk pretty much from the hotel along the seaside promenade towards Sea Point and even further.
 This is a great way to start or end your day and if you like jogging, this is one of the best routes in town.
 There are other boutique hotels in Bantry Bay as well as in nearby Sea Point so if you’re asking yourself where to stay in Cape Town and the Ambassador doesn’t suit your needs this part of town is still a great place to base yourself.

-After the wonderful breakfast, I headed to the #1 attraction in Cape Town and a definite ‘must do’ in your Cape Town travel, Table Mountain.
+After the wonderful breakfast, I headed to the #1 attraction in Cape Town and a definite ‘must-do’ in your Cape Town travel, Table Mountain.
 This mountain is synonymous with Cape Town and in many ways, defines it (it definitely impacts the weather).
-Voted as one of the ‘New Seven Wonders of the World’, Table Mountain is visible from almost of every point in Cape Town.
-The 1,087 square meters flat top mountain is filled with gorges and rugged peaks including Devil’s Peak to the west, Signal Hill and Lion’s Head in the northern section and the 12 Apostles in the south.
+Voted as one of the ‘New Seven Wonders of the World’, Table Mountain is visible from almost every point in Cape Town.
+The 1,087 square meters flat-top mountain is filled with gorges and rugged peaks including Devil’s Peak to the west, Signal Hill and Lion’s Head in the northern section, and the 12 Apostles in the south.

 I started to explore Cape Town’s center with St. George’s Mall, a vibrant pedestrian street that is filled with local traders selling their goods and lined with cafes.
 Lots of people come and go through this street and it makes for a nice stroll to start your visit.

 For lunch, I stopped at Cafe Sante in the square, which serves great simple food.
 The service is excellent and the wifi even better.
 This is a good spot to enjoy the sights and sounds of the square in the outside seating area.
-Right on the square and cannot be missed, you’ll see the Old Town House, a beautiful Dutch-style 18th century building which now houses the Michaelis collection of art.
+Right on the square and cannot be missed, you’ll see the Old Town House, a beautiful Dutch-style 18th-century building that now houses the Michaelis collection of art.

 Right after the cathedral, make a right onto Government Avenue.
 This is another lovely pedestrian street and makes for one of the best and most tranquil walks in Cape Town.
 As the name suggests, it’s home to numerous government buildings and a few historical landmarks as well.
 The boulevard itself is lined with oak trees and there are a few gardens that you can venture into.